 Do Pentium and Celeron CPUs Support PCIe 4.0?

-The Motherboard must Also Support PCIe v4.0
+The motherboard Must Also Support PCIe v4.0

-If you were to pair a Ryzen 3000 or a 5000 series desktop CPU with any other AMD motherboard, say the AMD A520 (which also has the AM4 socket), your system will be limited to PCIe 3.0 despite the processors supporting the newer 4.0 version.
+If you pair a Ryzen 3000 or a 5000 series desktop CPU with any other AMD motherboard, say the AMD A520 (which also has the AM4 socket), your system will be limited to PCIe 3.0 despite the processors supporting the newer 4.0 version.

 Also Read: